Mahiuha/Mahiuha/README.md

 # Hi there. <img src="assets/wave.gif" width="40">

-My name is Joseph Mahiuha and I work as an electrical & electronics Technician, I'm from Kenya and I'm looking for remote opportunities in the field of Software Development.
+My name is Joseph Mahiuha and I work as a Software Engineer, I'm from Kenya and I'm looking for remote opportunities in the field.

 - 🔭 I’m currently working as a Technician.
 - :blossom: Looking for remote Software and cybersecurity opportunities.